 Goshenville Blacksmith Shop

-The Blacksmiths that worked in this shop included: the original Ashbridge in 1750, James Garrett (1806), William Hagenbottom (1844), Lewis Farra (1860), Edward Dougherty (1886), William Sharpless (1890), Moses and James Brown (1905), and Wiebe Velde (1915).
+The Blacksmiths who worked in the Goshenville shop included: the original Joshua Ashbridge in 1750, James Garrett (1806), William Hagenbottom (1844), Lewis Farra (1860), Edward Dougherty (1886), William Sharpless (1890), Moses and James Brown (1905), and Wiebe Velde (1915).
 Wheelwrights included: J. Davis Ashbridge (1840) and William Delinger (1880).

 The last blacksmith to work at Goshenville was Weibe Velde.
 He was born in Holland and his family moved to America in 1893.
 Like many of his predecessors, he apprenticed in John Armstrong’s Blacksmith shop in Willistown.
 About 1915 he purchased the business of Moses Brown.
 Mr. Velde continued working at the Goshenville shop until around 1948 when increased car traffic made it impractical to bring horses to the shop for shoeing.
 He closed the shop and began towing a portable forge from farm to farm on a two-wheel cart behind his Studebaker.
 Uncle Wiebe, as he was affectionately called by his friends and neighbors, died in 1960.
 After its closure around 1948, the Goshenville shop fell into disrepair.
 Extensive restoration of the shop was begun in 1980 when the property north and west of the two branches of the Ridley Creek were deeded to East Goshen Township by Bernard Hankin as the ground was in flood plain and could not be developed.
 Windows, doors, the wood shingle roof were all replaced, and the stone hearth was rebuilt.
 A concrete floor replaced the dirt and cinders and wooden planks from a nearby barn were used to cover the concrete in the hearth room.